ThiagoSun1/AI-tracking/README.md

 - 🎯 Tracks a color of your choice in real time using OpenCV
 - 📷 Records the a soccer match or training session with the Logitech C270 webcam
 - 🔄 Dual MG995 servo motors (pan & tilt) controlled by PCA9685
-- ⚙️ Runs entirely on a Jetson Nano
+- ⚙️ Runs entirely on a Raspberry Pi 5
 - 🐍 Written in pure Python with no external apps or software needed

 ---